10 Myths Of Exercising You Don’t Know About

 Exercise Myth 7.
 Water Fitness Programs Are Primarily for Older People or Exercisers With Injuries.

 Research showing the benefits of these exercises continues to grow.
-Tai chi, for example, has been shown to help treat low-back pain and fibromyalgia.
+Tai chi6, for example, has been shown to help treat low-back pain and fibromyalgia.
 Improved flexibility, balance, coordination, posture, strength and stress management are just some of the potential results of mind-body exercise.
-Exercise Myth 9.
-Overweight People Are Unlikely to Benefit Much From Exercise.

 Research has shown that some people find it easier to stick to a home-based fitness program.
 In spite of all the hype on trendy exercise programs and facilities, the “best” program for you is the one you will participate in consistently.